Van Buren raid

-The Battle of Van Buren was fought at Van Buren, Arkansas, on December 28, 1862, during the American Civil War.
-After defeating Confederate forces led by Major General Thomas C. Hindman at the Battle of Prairie Grove on December 7, 1862, Union forces under Brigadier Generals James G. Blunt and Francis J. Herron prepared for a raid against the Confederate positions at Van Buren and Fort Smith.
+The Van Buren raid occurred in Crawford County, Arkansas, on December 28, 1862, during the American Civil War.
+After defeating Confederate forces led by Major General Thomas C. Hindman at the Battle of Prairie Grove on December 7, 1862, Union forces under Brigadiers General James G. Blunt and Francis J. Herron prepared for a raid against the Confederate positions at Van Buren and Fort Smith.
 Disease, lack of supplies, and desertion had previously forced Hindman to begin withdrawing most of his force from the area.
 Setting out on December 27, the Union troops struck an outlying Confederate cavalry unit near Drippings Spring, north of Van Buren, on the morning of December 28.
 The Confederate cavalry fled to Van Buren, which was then overrun by Union troops.

 The Union pursued and captured three steamboats on the Arkansas River, and captured some Confederate troops and many supplies in Van Buren.
 Across the river in Fort Smith, the Confederates destroyed supplies and also burned two steamboats trapped upriver.
 An artillery duel took place at Van Buren, and after nightfall a minor skirmish was fought downriver at Strain's Landing.
-After the battle, Hindman withdrew his men to Little Rock and the Union force returned from the raid, unable to maintain a supply line to Van Buren across the Boston Mountains.
-The battles of Prairie Grove and Van Buren broke Confederate strength in the region.
+After the raid, Hindman withdrew his men to Little Rock and the Union force returned from the raid, unable to maintain a supply line to Van Buren across the Boston Mountains.
+The battle of Prairie Grove and the Van Buren raid broke Confederate strength in the region.